 Cons of installing shiplap

 - Some people warn that shiplap is going out of style, but I beg to differ!
 I think if you just focus on styling your home with things you genuinely LOVE rather than following trends, it will never out of style!
-However, if your tastes change, you can always remove the shiplap and try something new.
+However, if your tastes change, you can always remove the shiplap and try something new, like a DIY slat wall, board and batten, or DIY wainscoting.

 - Others have mentioned that the spaces in between shiplap planks and collect dust, but I’ve never noticed this in our home.
 If you have trouble with dust on your shiplap walls, you can always vacuum or wipe clean.

 So what do you say?
-Are you going to give installing DIY shiplap a try in your home?
+Are you ready to do a shiplap project in your home?